About This Page

 Acupuncture practitioners are able to:

-- Those with a degree in oriental medicine are able to prescribe traditional herbal medicine to their patients, which gives them a wider scope of treatment options than acupuncture.
+• Those with specialization in herbal medicine are able to prescribe traditional herbal medicine to their patients, which gives them a wider scope of treatment options than acupuncture.

-- Become certified as acupuncturists/herbal medicine practitioners by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM).
-Those seeking licensure as an acupuncturist or a herbal medicine practitioner must pass national board examinations conducted by NCCAOM, as well as apply for licensure in the state where they plan to practice.
-The professional organization representing Acupuncture and herbal medicine practitioners is the American Association of Acupuncture and Oriental Medicine (AAAOM).
+• Become certified as acupuncturist by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM).
+Those seeking licensure as an acupuncturist physician or practitioner must pass national board examinations conducted by NCCAOM, as well as apply for licensure in the state where they plan to practice.
+The professional organization representing Acupuncture practitioners is the American Association of Acupuncture and Oriental Medicine (AAAOM).

 Career Outlook and Industry Statistics

 According to BLS.org, people across all age groups are becoming increasingly interested in alternative or complementary health care, which is why the demand for integrative medicine is growing in the United States.
-If you are considering a career in acupuncture or oriental medicine, there has never been a better time to invest in an advanced degree in this field.
+If you are considering a career in acupuncture, there has never been a better time to invest in an advanced degree in this field.

-Acupuncture and oriental medicine practitioners can create lucrative careers with flexible work schedules that are rewarding on many levels.
-Acupuncture and oriental medicine careers often allow you to choose your frequency of patients, offering a more balanced work and personal life.
-AOM practitioners are also able to spend more time developing a collaborative relationship with patients, assisting them in maintaining their health, and promoting a healthy lifestyle.
+Acupuncture and herbal medicine (AHM) practitioners can create lucrative careers with flexible work schedules that are rewarding on many levels.
+Careers in acupuncture often allow you to choose your frequency of patients, offering a more balanced work and personal life.
+AHM practitioners are also able to spend more time developing a collaborative relationship with patients, assisting them in maintaining their health, and promoting a healthy lifestyle.
 Today, acupuncturists can expect to earn between $60 to $120 per hour-long session, according to acufinder.com, a trusted acupuncture resource and referral website.

 Did you know that the World Health Organization (WHO) recognizes acupuncture and herbal medicine as an effective treatment for over 43 conditions under nine major health categories, from mental health disorders to gastrointestinal disorders?

-Acupuncture and oriental medicine are increasingly becoming part of the main health care industry and many hospitals and treatment centers across the United States are incorporating integrative medicine practices, including acupuncture.
+Acupuncture is increasingly becoming part of the main health care industry and many hospitals and treatment centers across the United States are incorporating integrative medicine practices, including acupuncture.
 42% of the hospitals offering complementary and alternative medicine provide acupuncture as an outpatient service to their patients.

-Acupuncture and Herbal Medicine graduates have a variety of different options after completing a degree, such as:
+Acupuncture graduates have a variety of different options after completing a degree, such as:

-- Other options include teaching, research, publishing, or working with an herb or acupuncture supply company
+• Work with an herb or acupuncture or supply company

 6 Questions to Ask Before Selecting Your Program

-Once you decide that you are interested in a career in acupuncture and/or herbal medicine, you’ll be faced with the task of choosing a program that will best prepare you to become a successful practitioner.
-Selecting a school for your acupuncture and/or herbal medicine program can be challenging.
+Once you decide that you are interested in a career in acupuncture, you’ll be faced with the task of choosing a program that will best prepare you to become a successful practitioner.
+Selecting a school for your acupuncture program can be challenging.
 You should start by asking important questions like the ones listed below:

 Hidden Toggle